Gammadyne Corporation

 Relaying Denied

 Mail servers will not relay mail from just anyone.
 Otherwise, spammers could flood the mail server, making it do their dirty work.
-You must be authorized to use a mail server.
+You must be authorized to use a mail server for relaying.
 Unauthorized users will always receive the "Relaying Denied" error.

 Preventing "Relaying Denied"